JacquelineMG/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone that allows users to post messages to their Tweeter feed.

-Tweeter has a dynamic design that adapts for small screens.
+Tweeter has a responsive design that adapts for small screens.

 ## Final Product